gaukas/passthru/ProductDefinitionDocument.md

 A reverse proxy server, however, does not always need to own a valid TLS certificate issued to the server being proxied.
-Instead, it forwards all connection it received to the origin server without decrypting the TLS and re-encrypting it.
-This guarantees the privacy of the client and the authenticity of the origin server.
+Instead, it forwards all connectionS it received to the origin server without decrypting the TLS and re-encrypting it.
+This guarantees the privacy for the client and the authenticity of the origin server.
 The downside of this approach is obvious:
 A reverse proxy server cannot serve multiple sites on different servers at the same time.